OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 order: 10
 ---

-# Controlling an LCD Screen
+# Controlling an LCD Screen {#starter-kit-controlling-an-lcd-screen}

 // in this experiment, we will:
 //  * be building on the previous experiment